munificent/craftinginterpreters/book/global-variables.md

 tokens after the first `menu`.
 By then, the compiler has already emitted bytecode for the whole thing.

-It's not as dire as it might seem, though.
-Even though the `.beverage` part needs to be compiled a setter and not a getter, the rest of the expression behaves the same as if it weren't the target of an assignment.
+The problem is not as dire as it might seem, though.
+Even though the `.beverage` part must be compiled as a setter and not a getter, the rest of the expression behaves the same as if it weren't the target of an assignment.
 The `menu.brunch(sunday)` part can be compiled and executed as usual.

-Fortunately for us, it's only the very right-most bit of syntax whose behavior changes when appearing before a `=`.
+Fortunately for us, the only semantic differences on the left side of an assignment appear at the very right-most end of the tokens, immediately preceding the `=`.
 Even though the receiver of a setter may be an arbitrarily long expression, the setter itself is only a `.` followed by an identifier, which is right before the `=`.
-We don't need much look ahead to realize `.beverage` should be compiled as a setter and not a getter.
+We don't need much lookahead to realize `.beverage` should be compiled as a setter and not a getter.

-Variables are even easier since they are just a single bare identifier.
-So the idea is that right *before* compiling an expression that can also be used as an assignment target, we look for a subsequent `=` token.
+Variables are even easier since they are just a single bare identifier before a `=`.
+The idea then is that right *before* compiling an expression that can also be used as an assignment target, we look for a subsequent `=` token.
 If we see one, we compile it as an assignment or setter instead of a variable access or getter.

 We don't have setters to worry about yet, so all we need to handle is variables:

 ^code named-variable (1 before, 1 after)

-In the parse function for identifier expressions, we look for a subsequent equals sign.
+In the parse function for identifier expressions, we look for a following equals sign.
 If we find one, instead of emitting code for a variable access, we compile the assigned value and then emit an assignment instruction.